emote/tools/README.md

 * template : list template available in emote (see 'add' command)
 * externalSystem : list CdmExternalSystem objects

-{artifact name} can be wildcarded using leading, trailing, or embedded '*' characters.
+_artifactName_ can be wildcarded using leading, trailing, or embedded '*' characters.
 When wildcards are used, the artifact name should be quoted.
 E.g.

     emote list app 'A*'